fastify/fastify/docs/TypeScript.md

 // this declaration must be in scope of the typescript interpreter to work declare module 'fastify' {
-  interface FastifyRequestInterface { // you must reference the interface and not the type
+  interface FastifyRequest { // you must reference the interface and not the type
     someProp: string
   }
 }